 Think Safety First When Cycling

-Be alert - Use your eyes and ears.
+- Use your eyes and ears.
 Keep your head up and look ahead, left, and right.
 You need to see what is coming up to have enough time to react.
 Watch for potholes, dogs, broken glass, or anything that could make you lose control of your bike.
 Do not use personal electronics while riding so you can listen for traffic.

-Be wary - Pay attention to vehicles, pedestrians, and others on the road.
+- Pay attention to vehicles, pedestrians, and others on the road.
 Anticipate that others around you will do something careless.
 Be focused and vigilant to what is happening around you.
 Watch for parked cars, and ride far enough out from the curb to avoid the unexpected.

 - Never assume that just because you see a driver or made eye contact with the driver that he or she sees you.

 Safety Tips for Motorists

 - Georgia law requires drivers to give a reasonable distance of at least three feet when overtaking a cyclist to pass and to maintain that distance until safely past the cyclist.